GlobalGrassyGroup/globalgrassygroup.github.io/docs/_pages/people.md

 #### Anya Courtenay
 _The University of Edinburgh, Royal Botanic Garden Edinburgh, United Kingdom_

-I manage the GGG database.
-My research focuses on the functional biogeography of savanna and grassland vegetation with aim to uncover the environmental complexities of habitats occupied by plant biodiversity, especially underground trees.
+I am a research assistant and manage the GGG database.
+My work focuses on the functional biogeography of savanna and grassland vegetation with aim to uncover the environmental complexities of habitats occupied by plant biodiversity, especially underground trees.
 <br>
 <br>
 <br>